About the CSU California Pre-Doctoral Program

 Sally Casanova was the driving force in the creation of the California Pre-Doctoral Program in 1989.
 Among her posthumous honors is the designation of recipients of awards from the California Pre-Doctoral program as "Sally Casanova Pre-Doctoral Scholars.

-HEATHER CODY • Faculty Sponsor: Kimberly D'Anna-Hernandez, Psychology
+SARAH NEAL • Faculty Sponsor: Nancy Caine, Psychology

 Summer Research Opportunities for Pre-Doctoral Scholars